pygmt.GMTDataArrayAccessor

 GMT accessor for xarray.DataArray.

-The gmt accessor extends xarray.DataArray to store GMT-specific properties for grids, which are important for PyGMT to correctly process and plot the grids.
+The gmt accessor extends xarray.DataArray to store GMT-specific properties for grids and images, which are important for PyGMT to correctly process and plot them.
 The gmt accessor contains the following properties:

 Examples

-For GMT’s built-in remote datasets, these GMT-specific properties are automatically determined and you can access them as follows:
+For grids loaded from a file (e.g., via xarray.load_dataarray) and GMT’s built-in remote datasets, the GMT-specific properties are automatically determined and you can access them as follows:

 >>> from pygmt.datasets import load_earth_relief